 Even if you don’t have any direct deals, you can partner with multiple ad networks to fill up the ad impressions using Google DFP.
 Let’s say if Google AdSense can’t find the right ad, the request is passed down to another ad network, thus, ensuring a 100% fill rate.
 Here’s a complete guide to help you get started.

-f.
-Header Bidding
+6. Header Bidding

 As we just said, DFP would be able to help you get the 100% fill rate.
 But, it’s still inefficient in many ways.
-First, it passes down the request from one ad network to other to fill the ad slot.
+First, it passes down the request from one ad network to another to fill the ad slot.
 This is known as the waterfall technique.
 The method reduces the eCPM and increases the page load time.
 Hence, header bidding was developed.
 Header bidding allows you to call multiple demand partners simultaneously, thus, ensuring intensified competition and higher eCPM.

 However, in order to get better results from header bidding, you need to cross at least a million page views per month.
 We know you’re curious about header bidding, so here’s everything you need to know.